open-orchestra/open-orchestra-docs/en/developer_guide/custom_fixtures_load.rst

     $ php app/console orchestra:mongo:fixtures:load

-This command will look through all the project fixtures and load only the one implementing a specific interface :
+This command will look through all the project fixtures and load only those implementing a specific interface :

 .. code-block:: php